-To maintain the security of our examinations we produce question papers for different areas of the world, known as 'administrative zones'.
+To maintain the security of our examinations, we produce question papers for different areas of the world, known as 'administrative zones'.
 Where the component entry code has two digits, the first digit is the component number given in the syllabus.
 The second digit is the location code, specific to an administrative zone.
-Information about entry codes, examination timetables and administrative instructions can be found in the Cambridge Guide to Making Entries.
+Information about entry codes can be found in the Cambridge Guide to Making Entries.

-Cambridge International Examinations 1 Hills Road, Cambridge, CB1 2EU, United Kingdom Tel: +44 (0)1223 553554 Fax: +44 (0)1223 553558
+Cambridge International Examinations 1 Hills Road, Cambridge, CB1 2EU, United Kingdom Tel: +44 (0)1223 553554 Fax: +44 (0)1223 553558 Email: info@cie.org.uk www.cie.org.uk

-® IGCSE is the registered trademark of University of Cambridge International Examinations
+® IGCSE is the registered trademark of Cambridge International Examinations

-© Cambridge International Examinations 2013
+© Cambridge International Examinations February 2015